 The Department of Anesthesiology and Faculty:

-- Tara Brakke, MD, F.A.S.E., Program Director, Cardiothoracic Anesthesiology Fellowship, Division Chief of Cardiovascular Anesthesiology, Associate Professor, Department of Anesthesiology, UNMC
+- Tara Brakke, MD, F.A.S.E., Program Director, Cardiothoracic Anesthesiology Fellowship, Division Chief of Cardiovascular Anesthesiology, Professor, Department of Anesthesiology, UNMC

 - Nicholas Markin, MD, F.A.S.E., Associate Program Director, Cardiothoracic Anesthesiology Fellowship, Assistant Professor, Department of Anesthesiology, UNMC